 - taking part in local activities

 Other factors are also important, including feeling loved, trusted, understood and safe.
-Children who are optimistic, resilient, have some control over their lives and feel like they belong are more likely to have good mental wellbeing.
+Children who are optimistic, and resilient, have some control over their lives and feel like they belong are more likely to have good mental well-being.